‘If you go down in the woods today…’

 The movie stars Suzy Kendall, Frank Finlay, Freddie Jones, Tony Beckley, Lesley-Anne Down and James Laurenson.

 This is a gorgeous restoration of a British ‘giallo‘.
 Well, if it was Italian they’d be calling it a giallo.
-It’s from the right period, has a faceless maniac who rapes and kills, and they wear black leather gloves while they’re doing it.
+It’s from the right period, has a faceless maniac who carnally assaults and then kills, and wears black leather gloves while they’re doing it.
 There’s no J&B but hey – you can’t have everything.

 We do, however, have Frank Finlay as a police inspector investigating the rape of local schoolgirl Lesley-Anne Down in Devil’s End Wood (A similar fate would befall Miss Down in the Michael J. Bird-written Out of the Unknown TV episode ‘To Lay A Ghost’ with even more disturbing consequences but fortunately for the actress this didn’t become a trend).
 The attack has left her mute and an inmate of the local hospital where she’s being looked after by psychiatrist James Laurenson.